nicolasgasco/42_minishell/documentation/functions/README.md

   - **tgetent**: direct curses interface to the terminfo capability database
   - **tgetflag**: direct curses interface to the terminfo capability database
   - **tgetnum**: direct curses interface to the terminfo capability database
-- tgetstr
+  - **tgetstr**: direct curses interface to the terminfo capability database
-- tgoto
+  - **tgoto**: direct curses interface to the terminfo capability database
-- tputs
+  - **tputs**: direct curses interface to the terminfo capability database